-Meanwhile, head coach Joe Goulding for the men’s basketball team had an impressive season as well.
+Meanwhile, head coach Joe Golding for the men’s basketball team had an impressive season as well.
 He led the Wildcats to their best season in the 98 years of program history.
-Goulding won the Southland conference postseason title giving ACU automatic berth in the NCAA tournament.
+Golding won the Southland conference postseason title giving ACU automatic berth in the NCAA tournament.

 The 2019 Southland Conference coach of the year finished the 2019 season 27-7 after falling to the number two seed Kentucky Wildcats 79-44 in Jacksonville.

 Golding took the coaching job back in 2011 when ACU was still a Div.
 II program.
 But in just two years of postseason eligibility after transferring to Div.
 1 basketball, he’s put Abilene Christian on the map.